johann elias ridinger

 “ (T)he artistic overall appearance of Ridinger actually (has) nothing of an ‘Augsburg’ artist … it (is) a given for Ridinger that (his work) shall be published in sets, that it might be educational, and that the intended … should be brought into the beholder’s reflecting conscience emphatically.
 In these traits, not affecting his actual pictorial inventions, Ridinger is Augsburger, apart from that his graphical works hardly have anything in common with the decorative-ornamental engravings from the shops of the neighborhood … that he has been an animal designer sui generis

 has been accomplished by no other artist even remotely ”

 so two hundred years later Wolf Stubbe, devoted equally to 18th and 20th century, as former director of the Hamburger Kunsthalle (op. cit., pp. 10, 11, 13).
 And by this confirming what Kilian already wrote in his biography:

 in this his quite own subject of animal horse and hunting pieces

 as of yet could not show. ”

-And in the manuscript as the otherwise generally tightened print in the Neue Bibliothek … der freyen Künste still at Ridinger’s lifetime continuing with the passage rebuked – see above – by the master
+In the manuscript as the otherwise generally tightened print in the Neue Bibliothek … der freyen Künste still at Ridinger’s lifetime Kilian amends his passage rebuked – see above – by the master as following:

 “ (T)he fallacious conclusion therefore ceases in Mister Riedinger’s person, too, if one thinks that no artist could become great if he had not studied in Italy, and one can justly apply on him what our excellent compatriot in Paris, Mister Wille, writes in his letter to Mister Fuißli in Zurich: ‘I admire you more as you have not seen her (Italy), and have become so great, as I would admire you if you had seen her, and had become greater; the difficulties which you met in your homeland outweigh the difficulties of the Roman painters infinitely.’ ”